-DSV is committed to the fight against human trafficking, forced labour and debt servitude and publishes an annual Modern Slavery Act Statement to avoid any form of modern-day slavery or human trafficking in our supply chains and in any part of our business.
+DSV is committed to the fight against human trafficking, forced labour and debt servitude.
+This means that at DSV. all labour must be voluntary.
+We recognise and respect the right to unionisation and collective bargaining in accordance with applicable law.
+We publish an annual Modern Slavery Act Statement where we disclose actions taken and future plans to ensure no form of modern-day slavery or human trafficking takes place in our supply chains or in any part of our business